nevdelap/ned/README.md

         --exclude GLOB  skip files matching GLOB
         --exclude-dir GLOB
                         skip directories matching GLOB
     -u, --ignore-non-utf8
-                        quietly ignore files that cannot be parsed as UTF-8 (or ascii). this requires reading the file. the --exclude option should be preferred
+                        quietly ignore files that cannot be parsed as UTF-8 (or ASCII). this requires reading the file. the --exclude option should be preferred
+    -a, --all           do not ignore entries starting with .
     -c, --colors        show filenames and matches in color --stdout        output to stdout
     -q, --quiet         suppress all normal output
-    -a, --all           do not ignore entries starting with .
     -V, --version       output version information and exit -h, --help          print this help and exit